joshjohanning/github-misc-scripts/gh-cli/README.md

 Gets the list of organizations a user is a member of.
 This only returns organizations accessible to the person running the script, i.e.: organizations they are also a member of, or public organizations

+### get-organizations-projects-count.sh

+Gets the count of projects (ProjectsV2) in all organizations in a given enterprise

 ### get-outside-collaborators-added-to-repository.sh